 Erika Backus and class and Darci Ackerman have been working hard on the Backpack Program this school year!
 The Backpack program serves both Robert W. Harrold Campus and Alan D. Pole Campus, sending home some much needed essentials for students enrolled in the program.
 Thank you to our local businesses, employees and members of the community for their generous donations!

-about 20 hours ago, DCMO BOCES News
+about 2 months ago, DCMO BOCES News

 an array of food items on table